jameshfisher/jameshfisher.com/_posts/2018-01-18-metric-summarization-random-deletion.md

 ---
-title: "Summarize metrics with random deletion"
+title: Summarize metrics with random deletion
 draft: true
+tags: []
 ---

 You have a metric for which you have a result every second